-F. Extortion/Threats/ The willful, malicious, or repeated threats of harm, injury, or violence to the person, property, or reputation of another either physically, verbally, or psychologically.
+F. Extortion/Threats/ The willful, malicious, or repeated Bullying threats of harm, injury, or violence t threats of harm, injury, or violence to the person, property, or reputation of another either physically, verbally, or psychologically.

 See policy on Bullying pages 27-38